felix-hilden/tekore/docs/src/getting_started.rst

     which would normally be used to complete authorisation, by requesting the user to manually enter information to the shell.
     However, that also makes it unusable on a server.
-    Other authorisation methods are introduced in :ref:`advanced-usage`.
+    Other authorisation methods are introduced in :ref:`auth-guide`.

 Calling the API as a user
 -------------------------